 If you know much about mortgages, you know that as you pay for your loan, you do not just pay for the cost of your house.
 So, what goes into a mortgage payment?
 How is it calculated?
 Most importantly, what ways can you change your outlays and payment schedules to make sure you save the most money?

 California home prices rose in most cities over the last few years.
 Though mortgage rates have declined slightly through 2017, many analysts expect them to rise in 2018.
-As a result, the average mortgage payment in San Diego has risen as well.
+As a result, the median mortgage payment in San Diego has risen as well.

 There is no official source for data relating an average mortgage payment in San Diego, but we can reach an approximate figure by using current housing costs and interest rates.